 "One of the benefits that a Sanctuary provides is the ability to pray to a god.
-The gods' various blessing are outlined on pages 114 to 118.
+The gods' various blessing are outlined on pages 118 to 122.
 To pray to a god, right-click on the deity's Sanctuary.
 In the panel that appears, you'll see a button that reads, 'Pray to the great god.'
-Click on this button to make your petition of the god.
+Click on this button to make your petition to the god.
 If the god grants your prayer, the deity will let you know.